-At the time I started studying with my tai chi teacher I had been reading books on Eastern meditation and was very interested in learning how to do it.
+At the time I started studying with my tai chi teacher I had been reading books on meditation and was very interested in learning how to do it.
 I had never heard of Tai Chi Chuan at that point.
-I decided to seek out a teacher to study with, long story short I had been seeing master Li practicing chi kung in a secluded gardern at the college I was attending, I approached him and asked him to teach me meditation and he agreed.
+I decided to seek out a teacher to study meditation with, long story short I had been seeing master Li practicing chi kung in a secluded garden at the college I was attending at the time, I approached him and asked him to teach me meditation and he agreed.
 I thought it was amazing that a man in his 80’s could do the movements he was doing.

 My First Tai Chi Teacher

-In addition to the meditation which was xie xi chi kung, I studied the Yang Family Public Tai Chi Form (108), Taichi weapons, push hands, Ba Duan Jin and some other related practices.
-After a few years of dedicated practice, I made a little headway, at which point master Li wanted to begin teaching me acupressure.
-However, I had to move back to Donegal for family purposes, I was not able to return to the states very much.
-Master Li passed away in 2014, may he rest.
+In addition to the chi kung meditation, I studied the Yang Family Public Tai Chi Form (108), Taichi weapons, push hands, Da Lu, Ba Duan Jin and some other related practices.
+After a few years of dedicated practice, I made a little progress, at that point master Li asked if I would like to learn his accupressure methods, however, I had to move back to Donegal for family purposes shortly after that.
+I was not able to return to the states very much.
+Master Li passed away while I was in Ireland.

 After I moved back to Ireland I felt that my practice was cut short and I attended a Tai Chi class in Letterkenny, Donegal to meet people and keep my practice-focused.
-I took a couple local eight week tai chi classes in Northern Donegal.
+I took a couple of local eight-week tai chi classes in Northern Donegal.
 I also traveled to Dublin, Cork and London to attend seminars and visit Tai Chi teachers from different styles.
-I made new friends but I didn’t find a system that was0 entirely compatible with what I had already learned.
+I made new friends but I didn’t find a system that was compatible with what I had already learned.

-My honest opinion from all of this was that authentic Tai Chi teachers are very hard to come by.
+My honest opinion from all of this was that authentic or traditonal Tai Chi teachers are very hard to come by.

 At this time I was reading a lot of Chinese martial arts books.
 One of the books, was very well written and introduced the idea that Tai Chi, Xing Yi and Bagua were all branches from the same root martial art, and that to get the idea you had to study them all.
 I found there were several great historical martial arts masters in China that shared this belief.

 I thought that maybe if I couldn’t find another tai chi teacher I should try to find a teacher in Xing Yi or Bagua that had this philosophy.
 That is how I met my current teacher, Shifu Victor Chao.

 Shifu Chao was a student of the Yi Zong school in Tawain, and at the core of his system is a practice that is similar to master Li’s meditation except it is done done standing.
 The yong quan point was important in this practice.
-With his standing meditation practice Shifu Chao is able to generate a lot of energy, and also a lot of forward moving force.
+With his standing meditation practice, Shifu Chao is able to generate a lot of energy, and also a lot of forward-moving force.
 Of all the teachers I met Shifu Chao’s system was the most compatible with what I had learned previously.

-The Yi Zong school is one of the few remaining schools that teaches the three arts of Tai Chi, Xing Yi and Bagua together.
-Like Master Li, the Zi Zhong school has no tolerance for bullshit or performance-geared wu-shu training so prevelant in Chinese based systems now.
+The Yi Zong school is one of the few remaining schools that teaches the three arts of Tai Chi, Xing Yi and Bagua together with a traditonal approach.
+Like Master Li, the Zi Zhong school has a low tolerance for bullshit or performance-geared wu-shu training so prevelant in Chinese based systems now.

-Since dedicating myself to the Yi Zong curriculum I have attended seminars with Loashi Luo and also have been receiving instruction from a great coach who lives in Paris.
-I was very lucky to get a private lesson with Laoshi Luo on Tai Chi, during that lesson I realised that training in Tai Chi and Xing Yi was what I wanted to do.
+Since dedicating myself to the Yi Zong curriculum I have attended seminars with Loashi Luo De Xiu and also have been receiving instruction from Edward Hines in Paris.
+I was very lucky to get a private Tai Chi lesson with Luo, during that lesson I realized that training in Tai Chi and Xing Yi was what I wanted to do.